 While the league championship is already done and dusted in Australia and many European leagues are entering their closing stages, the battle for domestic glory is only just getting underway in Scotland, Finland and on the Faroe Islands.
 The Scottish Women’s Premier League kicked off on 16 March, and there will be plenty of derbies to stir local interest with Celtic, Glasgow City, Rangers and Queens Park all representing Glasgow in the league.
 Meanwhile, Finland’s top-flight teams played their first matches on 22 March, with the Faroes following suit a day later.

-The FIFA U-17 Women’s World Cup in Costa Rica has provided a perfect opportunity to inspire girls’ excitement and enthusiasm for football.
+*Development *The FIFA U-17 Women’s World Cup in Costa Rica has provided a perfect opportunity to inspire girls’ excitement and enthusiasm for football.
 On 8 March, exactly one week before the World Cup began, almost 500 girls from across Costa Rica poured into the Estadio Nacional to take part in the Live Your Goals festival.